 But God had other plans for Christy.
 Her life continued well past the two months she was given.
 We believe that she still had more to teach and more lives to touch.
 This additional time was by far the most difficult challenge that Christy had to face.
 The unknown of when and how death would occur caused tremendous anxiety.
 She rarely slept through the night and there were many games played at 3 a.m. to provide distraction for her troubled mind.

 On May 15, 2005, eighteen days after her 14th birthday, Christy entered eternal life.
 She lived six months longer than originally expected.

 Throughout her life, Christy was known for her enduring smile in the face of adversity, her love of laughter, games, and art and crafts.
 As a tribute to her, we established the Christy Fund to help other children facing a childhood cancer diagnosis.
-The goal of the Christy Fund is to ensure that funding will always be available for the Child Life Specialist position at Nemours Children’s Specialty Care.
+The goal of the Christy Fund is to ensure that funding will always be available for the Child Life Specialist position at Nemours Children’s Health.
 The Child Life Specialist brings smiles to children battling cancer by providing activities for kids enduring hours of clinic treatment, by visiting schools to help cancer kids re-assimilate, and by visiting terminal kids at home.
 She eases the ordeal for kids battling cancer.

 The Child Life Specialist is the flagship program of the Child Cancer Fund and was the genesis for the formation of the fund in 1994.
 Up until now it has been funded annually through contributions and fundraising events.
 The goal of the Christy Fund is to build enough assets in a restricted account to be able to fund the position through investment earnings alone.